mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Before we get started, I'm giving you your first design challenge!
 Using a pencil and paper, document the steps needed to build the best, fastest most attractive paper plane possible - and describe the technique needed to fly it properly.

-You have only one piece of paper, and it's the one you will be writing your instructions for.
-You have 5 minutes to consider your design with these considerations:
+You have 5 minutes to build, what you feel is a solid design for the fastest paper airplane.

-1. You will have one piece of paper, a stapler, and tape.
+> You will have one piece of paper, a stapler, and tape.
-2. Your airplane needs to go the farthest to win.
-3. Someone else needs to be able to follow your instructions.

 And go!  (time for 5 minutes)

 Once everyone has completed their design: